 Second batch of friends arrived a few months ago

 In Dec 2011, my brother-in-law brought the second batch of books — to Chennai.
 So far so good.
-Since his parents were going to returning to US with him, I had a time window of two weeks to collect the books.
+Since his parents were going to return to US with him, I had a two week deadline to collect the books.
 Sathish, an ex-colleague and friend, (who has a home in Chennai) picked up the books.
 Two months later, he brought them to Bangalore.
 I finally picked them up in Mar 2012.
 A grand total of 9 boxes but they are all hardbound so quite heavy.
 I present the list below along with my commentary.
 As I accumulated these books over the years, I’ve been pretty religious about annotating when (and sometimes ‘where’) I bought the book.

 -